DrMichaelLindner/pyLSEx/README.md

 #	Python based Lindenmayer system Explorer

-##	This GUI based toolbox is designed to either generate new or modify
+##	This GUI based toolbox for python 2.7 is designed to either
-##	existing Lindemayer systems/grammars.
+##	generate new or modify existing Lindemayer systems/grammars.

 Lindenmayer System Generator:
     Using the Generator you can generate predefined Lindenmayer systems